spotify/heroic/README.md

 ## Building

-Heroic is built using maven, like the following example.
+Heroic is built using maven, like the following example:

 ```bash
 $ mvn clean package
 ```

-This will cause the internal-dist to produce a shaded jar that contains all required dependencies to operate the service.
+This will cause the internal-dist to produce a shaded jar that contains all required dependencies.

 ### Building a Debian Package

+This project does not provide a single debian package, this is primarily because the current nature of the service (alpha state) does not mesh well with stable releases.

+Instead, you are encouraged to build your own using the provided scripts in this project.

-Building a debian package is straight forward, first run the `prepare-sources` script:
+First run the `prepare-sources` script:

 ```bash
 $ debian/bin/prepare-sources myrel 1
 ```

+`myrel` will be the name of your release, it will be part of your package name `debian-myrel`, it will also be suffixed to all helper tools (e.g.
+`heroic-myrel`).

 For the next step you'll need a Debian environment: